 There are many different types of businesses, each with its own unique characteristics.
 Some of the most common types of businesses include:

-• Sole proprietorship: This is the simplest type of business structure.
-It is owned and operated one person.
+- Sole proprietorship: This is the simplest type of business structure.
+It is owned and operated by one person.
 The owner is personally liable for all debts and obligations of the business.

-• Partnership: This is a business owned two or more people.
+- Partnership: This is a business owned by two or more people.
 The partners are jointly liable for all debts and obligations of the business.

 How to Choose the Right Business Structure